 A mix of cabbage, carrots and peppers; Kobi no Sambharo is a quick fix Gujarati recipe.

-Indian cuisine has a LOT of variety in terms of colors, textures and flavors.
-From the most complex curries like kofta curries and certain paneer based recipes to the most simplest stir-fry recipes.
+Indian cuisine has a lot of variety in terms of colors, textures and flavors.
+From the most complex curries like kofta curries and certain paneer recipes to the most simplest stir-fry recipes.

 Certain stir-fry top the list of easy recipes ad they come together in under 10 minutes.

-These stir-fries along with chutneys, raitas, pickles and salads form a very important part of Indian cuisine.
+These stir-fries along with chutney, raitas, pickles and salads form a very important part of Indian cuisine.
 They make the mains shine and add a lot of texture and color to the platter.

 What is Kobi no Sambharo